bitsongofficial/networks/bitsong-2b/upgrades/v0.24.0/guide.md

 ```

 Now, when cosmovisor recieves an upgrade plan, it will download & prepare the pre-upgrade script, if it exists, automatically.

+> We have full e2e test for each method, located in the latest release.
+Its recommended to test the upgrade workflow you choose manually before voting on the proposal: <https://github.com/permissionlessweb/go-bitsong/tree/main/tests/bsh/upgrade>

 ## Building Manually